Variable Rate Home Loan

 Generally, if your loan is over two years old then you should consider refinancing to another lender that offers a more competitive loan.
 This is because although you may get a good deal with a bank at the start of your loan, you will be charged fees and a higher interest as the loan progresses.

-Keep in mind that banks don’t always advertise their lowest interest rates.
+Keep in mind that banks don’t always advertise their lowest interest rates or may not pass on the full RBA rate cut unless you have a rate tracker home loan.
 You can check out our interest rates page to discover great interest rate deals that are on offer.

 What are the costs involved?